Stone head

 Then there are airdrops.

-Take Hyperliquid. they gained phenomenal support and a wave of new users by airdropping over $7 billion worth of HYPE tokens to early users.
+Take Hyperliquid.
+They gained phenomenal support and a wave of new users by airdropping over $7 billion worth of HYPE tokens to early users.
 It rewarded loyalty, drove huge buzz, and put them front and centre in the crypto conversation.

+Phantom Wallet, Safe, and Rainbow have also leaned hard into community-led growth and strong UX-driven comms.
 Even Optimism and Polygon have reworked their GTM strategies, pushing new narratives to stand out in a crowded L2 space.

 The result?